Episcopal Diocese of Puerto Rico

 In 2017 Bishop Rafael Morales succeeded bishop Wilfrido Ramos-Orench who served as provisional bishop of the diocese after David Andres Alvarez-Velazquez retired on 31 October 2013.

 Subsequently, on December 10, 2016, the Diocesan Assembly, after considering four candidates, including a female member of the clergy, elected the Rev. Canon Rafael Morales to serve as the VII Bishop of the Diocese of Puerto Rico.
 Presiding Bishop Michael Curry as well as four other bishops, David Alvarez, Wilfrido Ramos-Orench, the then recently consecrated bishop of South Florida and a nephew of Bishop Reus-Froylan, the Rt.
 Rev. Peter Eaton, and the retiring bishop of the Dominican Republic consecrated Morales on July 22, 2017, at a service held at the Pedro Rosselló Convention Center in San Juan.
 The next day, in a service at the Catedral de San Juan Bautista he was enthroned by Rev. Canon Dr. Mario H. Rodríguez.

 The 80th General Convention of the Episcopal Church voted Yes on whether the Diocese of Puerto Rico should move from Province IX to Province II.
 The Diocese of Puerto Rico used to be in Province IX, which comprises seven Episcopal dioceses in Latin America and the Caribbean including Colombia, Dominican Republic, Central Ecuador, Litoral Ecuador, Honduras, and Venezuela.
 Province II of The Episcopal Church consists of the dioceses in the states of New York and New Jersey, Haiti, Cuba, the Virgin Islands and the Convocation of Episcopal Churches in Europe and since 2022 the Diocese of Puerto Rico.

-Congregations in the diocese vary from conservative to moderate liberal and from low church to high church, but the diocese itself is generally considered moderate and is mildly supportive of the Episcopal Church and is one of its most relatively conservative dioceses.

-It shares strong ties with Colombia, Venezuela, Cuba, Ecuador, Panama, Virgin Islands and New York respective episcopal dioceses.
+Congregations in the diocese vary from conservative to moderate liberal and from low church to high church, but the diocese itself is generally considered moderate and is mostly supportive of the Episcopal Church and is one of its most relatively conservative dioceses, the diocese lacks LGBTQ groups like most mainland diocese and shares usual local social dialog with Roman Catholics and ministry with the Evangelical Lutheran Church in America Caribbean Synod.
+It shares strong ties with Colombia, Venezuela, Cuba, Ecuador, Panama, Virgin Islands and New York respective Episcopal dioceses.

 The diocese is home to the motherhouse of the House of Initia Nova, a Benedictine community in the Anglican Communion.
 The House of Initia Nova has vowed members, conversi, and oblates all over the United States including Puerto Rico, and in the United Kingdom, Cuba, Australia, and China.
+There are also local Franciscan (Orden Franciscana Diocesana) and Dominican (Anglican Order of Preachers) communities that have seen growth within the diocese for the last decade.